If you are a lover of the smart Poodle and the charming Maltese then this mix is the best of both breeds!

 While this dog enjoys his walks, they are indoor dogs at heart.

-They do not do well with temperature extremes and should be kept inside when not walking.
+They do not do well with temperature extremes, like Sheepadoodles, and should be kept inside when not walking.

 If walking in the cold is an absolute must, owners may consider investing in a coat or jumper to keep their Maltipoo warm.